FREQUENTLY ASKED QUESTIONS

 Are guests able to participate in a hike?

-All guests needs to complete a Release of Liability to be given to the hike leader at the start of the hike and a Medical Information Form which each guest carries while on the hike
+All guests needs to complete a Release of Liability to be given to the hike facilitator at the start of the hike and a Medical Information Form which each guest carries while on the hike.

 Are Minors (under 18 years of age) able to participate in a hike?